ayyanulhaq997-cmd/ProposalForge/OAUTH_SETUP_GUIDE.md

 ## How Users Will Benefit

-✅ **Faster Sign-ups** - Click once instead of entering email/password
+ **Faster Sign-ups** - you once instead of entering email/password
-✅ **Auto-fill Data** - Their name and profile picture auto-populate
+ **Auto-fill Data** - Their name and profile picture auto-populate
-✅ **Better UX** - No password to remember
+ **Better UX** - No password to remember
-✅ **Security** - Powered by Google/Facebook's secure authentication
+ **Security** - Powered by Google/Facebook's secure authentication

 ---

-## Setup Instructions for Your Client
+## Setup Instructions for Client

-Your client can enable OAuth by following these steps:
+ client can enable OAuth by following these steps:

 ### Step 1: Set Up Google OAuth